cially/cially/README.md

 ### Manual Setup
 #### Pocketbase Instance
 1. Install [Pocketbase 0.26.0](https://github.com/pocketbase/pocketbase/releases/tag/v0.26.6)
-2. Run `./pocketbase serve` to start the backend
+2. Run `./pocketbase serve` in the folder where the `.exe` file is located to start the backend
 3. Open the URL displayed on your terminal and create an admin account
 4. Then follow the *Initial Setup* instructions that can be found above